Reviews You Can Rely On

 Ride

-This metric is simply an assessment of how aware our testers were of rough road surfaces and unexpected cracks.
-This was one of the categories in which the E300 excelled; mainly due to its 9" pneumatic tires.
+This metric assesses our testers' awareness of rough road surfaces and unexpected cracks.
+This was one of the categories in which the E300 excelled, mainly due to its 9" pneumatic tires.

 razor e300 - the razor's single disk brake is operated by a hand lever.